Swift-AI/Swift-AI/README.md

 This library is a work in progress, and more features will be added shortly.

 ## Features

+Swift AI includes a set of common tools used for machine learning and artificial intelligence research.
+These tools are designed to be flexible yet powerful, and suitable for everything from iOS apps to large-scale AI implementations.

 - [x] [Feed-Forward Neural Network](https://github.com/collinhundley/Swift-AI/tree/master/Source#multi-layer-feed-forward-neural-network)
 - [ ] Recurrent Neural Network
 - [ ] Convolutional Network